gamma-delta/Telefunge/README.txt

 ?
 Turn random

 # Start/stop pushing hex numbers to turtle stack (0-F)
 " Start/stop pushing ASCII text to turtle stack.
-Formats based on \n (maybe)
+Formats based on \n.
+$ Get input from cin (one line) and push it backwards to turtle stack.

 + Pop a,b from turtle; push a+b
 - Pop a,b; push a-b